Log in

 For families self funding the assistance dog program, we have a subsidised membership fee of £45 pcm.

 For non-family funded places on the assistance dog program (e.g. paying through short breaks, charity funding, local authority funding, NHS continuing care budget, EHCP/ personal budget) the program costs a membership fee of £70 pcm.
+Please see the funding support paragraph below for more information on funding support options which may be available to you.

 Upon passing the gold award, regardless of the funding method membership drops to £12.50pcm.